 Median age provides an important single indicator of the age distribution of a population.
 It provides the age ‘midpoint’ of a population; there are the same number of people who are older than the median age as there are younger than it.

-In the map below we see the distribution of median ages across the world.
-The global average median age was 29.6 years in 2015.
-This means half of the global population were older than 29.6 years, and half were younger.
+The global average median age was 29.6 years in 2015 – half of the world population were older than 29.6 years, and half were younger.
 Japan had the highest median age at 46.3 years.
 The youngest was Niger at 14.9 years.

-Overall we see that higher-income countries, across North America, Europe and East Asia have a higher median age.
+Overall we see that higher-income countries, across North America, Europe and East Asia tend to have a higher median age.

-Lower-income countries tend to have a lower median.
-This is because they have a ‘younger’ population overall: high fertility rates across these countries means they have larger populations of young children and adolescents.
+Lower-income countries tend to have a lower median age.
+This is because they have a ‘younger’ population overall: high fertility rates across these countries mean they have larger populations of young children and adolescents.

 The age structure of a population has important impacts for various aspects of society: economic growth rates, labour force participation, educational and healthcare services, housing markets amongst others.5,6

-In the charts below we see the population by broad age groups for two example countries: Japan and Nigeria.
+In these two charts you can compare the population structure by broad age groups for two example countries: Japan and Nigeria.
 This is shown from 1950 onwards.
 Here there are two key points to notice.

 - There are large differences in the age composition of the two countries.
 Nigeria has a much younger population: in 2015, around 44% of Nigerians were under 15 years old.
-In Japan, this was only 13%.
-Japan has a much older population: in 2015 more than 1-in-4 (26%) were 65 years and older.
+In Japan, their share only accounted for 13%.
+Japan has a much older population: in 2015 more than a quarter (26%) were 65 years and older.
 Less than 3% of Nigerians fell into this age bracket.